FairwindsOps/insights-docs/docs/run/agent/installation.md

 Here's a description of the flags above:
 * `fleetInstall=true` - enable this flow
 * `insights.apiToken=xyz` - you can get this admin token from your organization's settings page at insights.fairwinds.com
-* `insights.tokenSecretName` - the name of the secret where Insights will store your cluster's token.
+* `insights.apiTokenSecretName` - the name of the secret where Insights will store your cluster's token.
 We recommend `insights-token`
 * `insights.organization` - the name your organization in Insights
 * `insights.cluster` - the name you want to give this cluster in the Insights UI.
 You might want to auto-generate this from your kubectl context